What is my available balance?

 When will my deposit be credited to my account?

-If you make your deposit before the displayed branch or ATM cut-off time on a business day, we will credit the deposit to your account the same business day.
+If you make your deposit before the displayed banking location, ATM, or mobile banking cut-off time on a business day, we will generally credit the deposit to your account the same business day.
 If you make your deposit after the cut-off time or on a non-business day, we will credit it to your account on the next business day.

 - Business days are Monday through Friday, except for federal holidays.

-- Use our Locator to find the cut-off times for a branch or ATM nearest you.
-Click the additional services link next to the branch or ATM to see the cut-off times
+- Use our locator to find the cut-off times for a banking location or ATM nearest you.

 Note: In some cases it may be necessary to place a hold on your deposit.
 The first $200 is usually available the next business day, but the rest may not be available for several days.
 If you have questions about a hold that we placed on your deposit, please call 1-800-TO-WELLS (1-800-869-3557).